• Search

 Robert Irwin

 Robert A. Irwin studied philosophy at Princeton University and Antioch College and earned a Ph.D. in sociology at Brandeis University.
-He has taught at Tufts, Brandeis, and Holy Cross and, for twenty years, at MIT's Writing and Communication Center.
+He has taught at Tufts, Brandeis, and Holy Cross and, since 2000, at MIT's Writing and Communication Center.
 His book Building a Peace System was praised for its scope and clarity.
 "If it stimulates thought and action, the possibilities for human survival will be enhanced" (Noam Chomsky).

 Nora Jackson